-August: Extended Lab Day with Johan Petri as guest.
+August Extended Lab Day with special guest Johan Petri.

 25.10 19.00 Official release of our CD "The Revoid Ensemble" at Kungl.
 Musikhögskolan in Stockholm, including a presentation of the research project.
 Artist Jenny Soep joins us and will "live draw" during rehearsals and performance.

 November Follow-up on concerts in October.

 14.11 Meeting/impro session with guitar player Ivar Grydeland.